2017–18 Akron Zips women's basketball team

-The 2017–18 Akron Zips women's basketball team represents the University of Akron during the 2017–18 NCAA Division I women's basketball season.
-The Zips, led by twelfth year head coach Jodi Kest, play their home games at the James A. Rhodes Arena as members of the East Division of the Mid-American Conference.
+The 2017–18 Akron Zips women's basketball team represented the University of Akron during the 2017–18 NCAA Division I women's basketball season.
+The Zips, led by twelfth year head coach Jodi Kest, played their home games at the James A. Rhodes Arena as members of the East Division of the Mid-American Conference.
 They finished the season 9–21, 3–15 in MAC play to finish in a tie for last place in the East Division.
 They lost in the first round of the MAC women's tournament to Ohio.

-On April 21, Jodi Kest announced her retirement after 12 seasons at Akron and 26 seasons as a head coach.
-She would finish with a 26 year record of 405–348.
+On April 21, 2018, Jodi Kest announced her retirement after 12 seasons at Akron and 26 seasons as a head coach.
+She finished with a 26 year record of 405–348.